 Scots need greater numbers ‘to pay the rent’

 Other UK membership data: Various issues of UK Church Statistics and Religious Trends, Peter Brierley, Brierley Consultancy and Christian Research.

 There was too little attendance data to use for the Scottish Episcopal Church.

-The limited enthusiasm model does not deal with age categories and assumes constant death rates.
-In the last few years of a church’s life aging dominates, death rates rise, and decline is faster.
-However the model’s prediction of the threshold of extinction, and church numbers through most of history, is accurate.
+5] The limited enthusiasm model does not deal with age categories and assumes constant death rates.
+In the last few years of a church’s life, ageing dominates, death rates rise, and decline is faster.
+However, the model’s prediction of the threshold of extinction, and church numbers throughout most of history, is accurate.

-Secondly the C of E has been revising its method of measuring attendance by electoral role, making it more realistic, as such it may be artificially declining faster as revision takes effect.
-Eventually this effect will fade and membership and attendance will be closer.
+Secondly.
+The C of E has been revising its method of measuring attendance by electoral role, making it more realistic.
+As such, it may appear artificially declining faster as revision takes effect.
+Eventually, this effect will fade, and membership and attendance will be closer.

-Fourthly when the numbers in the church get low then the type of “deterministic” model used here no longer works to well.
-Deterministic models give exact numbers at any given time and are reasonably accurate due to averaging.
-But with small numbers averages get unreliable and modellers prefer “stochastic” models and deal with probabilities.
-For example the 2039 extinction date for the Church in Wales is an average figure.
-When numbers get small all you can give are probabilities that it will be 2039, 2042, 2036 etc. There will be a probability it is 2050 – but it will be a very small probability.
+Fourthly.
+When the numbers in the church get low, then the type of “deterministic” model used here no longer works too well.
+Deterministic models give exact numbers at any given time and are reasonably accurate for large numbers due to averaging.
+But with small numbers, averages get unreliable, and modellers prefer “stochastic” models and deal with probabilities.
+For example, the 2039 extinction date for the Church in Wales is an average figure.
+When numbers get small, all you can give are probabilities that it will be 2039, 2042, 2036 etc. There will be a probability it is 2050 – but it will be a very small probability.

 I realise the Christian Today review of this blog, on which the comment was based, called me an “analyst”.
-Sounds a bit like an expert in finance trying to gain some legitimacy for their views.
+It sounds a bit like an expert in finance trying to gain some legitimacy for their views.
 I prefer to be called a mathematician – less pretentious!
-Scientific work should be judged on its own merits not on the description of the author.
+Scientific work should be judged on its own merits, not on the author’s description.

 When will the C of E be extinct?